-While the centre of the EEZ can be easily determined, its area should be properly set which indeed needs more careful considerations.
+While the centre of the EEZ can be easily determined, its area should be properly set which indeed needs careful considerations.
 Theoretically and ideally, the area of EEZ should be larger than the actual damage zone to completely remove the damage effects on areas outside EEZ, as the establishment of DI involves neighbouring measurement points beyond the damaged zone.
 Furthermore, a large-scale parameter σ of Gaussian smoothing will enlarge the damage zone as well.
 In practice, without knowing the actual size of the damage, one can start with a relatively large EEZ as long as the areas outside EEZ are still able to reflect the characteristics of measurement noise (noise-induced outlier values randomly scattering over the plate surface).
 Otherwise, the area size could be successively reduced until such behaviour is observed.